-The SHOUT nano 100 is always in one of two modes: (1) Command mode or (2) Tracking mode.
-It can be configured to turn on in one of these modes.
-The factory-set Start-up Mode is Tracking mode, which can be changed using the ^START command.
+SHOUT nano 100 is always in either command mode or tracking mode and can be configured to turn on in one of these modes.
+The factory-set Start-up Mode is the tracking mode, which can be changed using the ^START command.
 For normal operational tracking scenarios, set the Start-Up Mode to tracking mode so that the unit continues tracking after waking up from sleep.